cassiatorczon/cis1904-spring25/week03/homework/instructions.md

 exec (compile (Add (Add (Num one) (Num two)) (Num three))) [] = [six]
 ```

+Let's consider this one case at a time.

+For `Num n`, what instruction(s), when executed with starting stack `[]`,
+will result in the stack `[n]`?

+For `Add e1 e2`, we have filled in the solution for you.
+(`++` is notation for list append, and `where` is similar to `let` in OCaml.)
+Notice the order of the subterms being appended!

+Addition is commutative, so in this case the tests would have passed even if
+we had done `is1` before `is2`, but think about why we put them in this order.
+(You may find it helpful to see what the above example compiles to and execute
+it one instruction at a time using `exec1`.)

-Fill in the `compile` function to translate `Exp`s into lists of `Instr`s.
+Fill in the rest of the `compile` function to translate `Exp`s into lists
+of `Instr`s.

 ## Grading

 As before, we will grade this using tests beyond just the ones provided here.
 There will also be style points, which will mostly focus on pattern matching.
-You are welcome to use any of the pattern matching styles we used in class,
+You are welcome to use any of the pattern matching styles shown in class,
-but avoid redundant cases (see hint for Exercise 1.)
+but pay attention to the provided hints.

 ## Source